 Pandemic planning and response information, including the current pandemic influenza alert status and pandemic plans, policies and other guidance for the health sector.

-Online surveillance system used to detect the potential spread of influenza and influenza-like respiratory illnesses within Australia and New Zealand.
+Online surveillance system used to detect the potential spread of influenza, influenza-like respiratory illnesses and COVID-19 within Australia and New Zealand.